2024 Solar Incentives Guide for Lakewood, OH - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are probably the first thing that you think of when you think about solar incentives.
-The solar incentive that you may be most familiar with is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a percentage of the cost of your solar system.
+Federal solar incentives are probably the first thing that comes to mind when you think about solar incentives.
+The Federal Solar Investment Tax Credit, or ITC, is likely the most well-known federal solar incentive.
+The ITC offers a tax credit for a predetermined percentage of the cost of your solar system.

-The ITC applies towards solar systems installed after January 1, 2006, and lets you deduct from your taxes a percentage of the total cost of solar panels, accessories, equipment and labor.
-You can claim this credit for solar panels installed on a primary or secondary residence in the United States that you own.
-Originally, you could claim 30% of the total cost, although depending on when the project was completed, your credit may range from 26-30%.
-There is no maximum amount you can claim.
+The ITC applies towards solar systems installed after January 1, 2006, and allows you to deduct from your taxes a percentage of the total cost of solar panels, equipment, labor and accessories.
+You can receive this credit for solar panels installed on a primary or secondary residence in the United States that you own.
+Originally, you could claim 30% of the total cost, although certain projects may qualify for only 26%, depending on the details.
+There is no maximum claim amount.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Lakewood solar panel company can answer any questions you have and explain how the new Clean Energy Credit may apply to you.
+Your local Lakewood solar panel installation experts can answer any questions you have and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives